Metro-Goldwyn-Mayer: Post-bankruptcy era

 In April 2019, MGM made a multi-film non-exclusive creative partnership with AGBO Films to co-develop, co-produce and co-finance a slate from the MGM library.
 The deal includes a new film projects joint development fund with the first film under the deal to be a remake of The Thomas Crown Affair.

 MGM agreed to a $100 million co-financing slate deal with Bron Creative in June 2019.
 The slate consisted of at least nine films including three Orion Pictures films.

-MGM was the first studio to delay the film No Time to Die due to the COVID-19 pandemic.
+MGM was one of the first studios to delay the films, including No Time to Die, due to the COVID-19 pandemic.
 This was followed by an April 2020 layoff of 7% of employees.

 A shuffle of top executives occurred in the first four months.
-Glickman left in January 2020 and replaced by Michael De Luca as chairman of the motion picture group.
+Glickman left in January 2020 and was replaced by Michael De Luca as chairman of the motion picture group.
 A motion picture group president, veteran executive and producer Pamela Abdy, was named in early April.
 Co-presidents of production Cassidy Lange, Adam Rosenberg left by May 1, 2020.

 In May 2020, MGM made an investment, facilitated by its television group, in Audio Up podcast production studio, platform and network.
 Audio Up would also produce 5 podcasts per year for MGM and agreed to an exclusive first look for its works.
 Later that month, MGM agreed to a two-year film and television first-look development deal with Killer Films.

 In 2013 and 2015, Starz Entertainment signed exclusive film licensing agreements with MGM for 585 movies and 176 television series.
-In August 2019, Starz found a film in the agreement on a streaming service which MGM agreed was under the agreement and had it pulled.
+In August 2019, Starz found an MGM-owned film, Bill & Ted's Excellent Adventure, covered by the agreement to be streaming on Amazon Prime Video, and had it pulled.
 Starz pressed them and MGM admitted in November that 244 films and television series were being shown on other platforms including Epix.
-MGM indicated that month that the license tracking system was fixed.
-Finding films on other platforms a month later, Starz found an additional 100 films on other platforms.
+MGM indicated that month that the license tracking system was fixed; Starz instead found an additional 100 MGM films on other platforms.
 With this seeming to diminish their channel's value to cable operators, Starz sued on May 4, 2020, to uncover all contract violations.